Modern life has its drawbacks, but legal cannabis delivered to your door is not one of them.

 Efforts to contain the coronavirus may cause changes in availability, operating hours, or procedures at delivery services.
 We’re tracking openings and closures on the ‘Is my cannabis dispensary open?
 And does it deliver?‘’ page.

 Delivery fulfillment has long been popular in illicit markets like New York, which recently decriminalized adult-use cannabis possession.
 Delivery is not yet legal in Washington, or Colorado, despite immense interest in Seattle and Denver.
+Cannabis delivery is also illegal in our nation’s capital, Washington, DC.
 And of course, all this activity runs counter to the federal Controlled Substances Act.

 What are the best marijuana delivery services in my area?